FINE ART, COMMISSIONS, AND ART INVITES FOR SPECIAL OCCASIONS

 Why I Paint

-I am essentially self-taught with courses at Parsons, New School, the Brooklyn Museum, and Anderson Ranch, CO, along the way.
-Over the past two decades, painting has become a form of self-care, meditation, expression, and growth.
-Simply put, making art adds a dimension to my life that nothing else does!
+Over the past three decades painting has become a form of self-care, meditation, expression and growth.
+I am essentially self-taught with courses at Parsons, New School, Brooklyn Museum and Anderson Ranch, CO and online along the way.
+Simply put, making art adds a dimension to my life that nothing else does.

 My Inspiration